5. Functions

 There can be any number of statements inside the function, but they have to be indented from the def.

-Function definitions are compound statements, similar to the branching and looping statements we saw in the Conditionals and loops chapter, which means they have the following parts:
+Function definitions are compound statements, similar to the branching and looping statements we saw in the Conditionals, loops and exceptions chapter, which means they have the following parts:

 1. A header, which begins with a keyword and ends with a colon.